ypriverol/os-proteomics/manuscript.md

 When using a SaaS model, the OSS project remains open-source, but commercialization occurs by building a platform around it.
 The platform then allows users to more easily use the OSS project.
 This model often includes a managed hardware or cloud infrastructure component, where users pay to interact with a web application to use the OSS tool, reducing the barrier to entry.
-In the bioinformatics space, NextFlow [28398311] is an open-source bioinformatics workflow engine that has been commercialized by Seqera Labs using the SaaS model. [please check if they are earning money or if they still rely on venture capital]
+In the bioinformatics space, NextFlow [28398311] is an open-source bioinformatics workflow engine that has been commercialized by Seqera Labs using the SaaS model. [please check if they are earning money or if they still rely on venture capital] [ML: why does it matter if they are earning money?]
 Their current Seqera Platform product provides an interface to launch, observe, and explore workflow executions with NextFlow, in addition to other features.

 **Open-core.**